European-Unified-ID/euid-docs-preview/preview/docs/sdks/sdk-ref-ios.md

 #### generateIdentity()

 Generate an EUID Identity using <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link>.
-For details, see [Configure the EUID Mobile SDK](../guides/integration-mobile-client-side.md#configure-the-euid-mobile-sdk) in the *Client-Server Integration Guide for Mobile*.
+For details, see [Configure the EUID mobile SDK](../guides/integration-mobile-client-side.md#configure-the-euid-mobile-sdk) in the *Client-Server Integration Guide for Mobile*.
 #### setIdentity()

 Sets an EUID Identity, created server-side, to be managed by the SDK.
-For details, see [Configure the EUID Mobile SDK](../guides/integration-mobile-client-server.md#configure-the-euid-mobile-sdk) in the *Client-Server Integration Guide for Mobile*.
+For details, see [Configure the EUID mobile SDK](../guides/integration-mobile-client-server.md#configure-the-euid-mobile-sdk) in the *Client-Server Integration Guide for Mobile*.

 #### resetIdentity()